-Nor98 scrapie was diagnosed in 5 sheep from 5 flocks.
-One Nor98 scrapie case was identified in fallen stock, three cases were apparently healthy animals slaughtered for human consumption (Table 1).
-One case was identified in a flock previously having a case of Nor98 (in 2009).
+Nor98 scrapie was diagnosed in 6 sheep from 6 flocks.
+One Nor98 scrapie case was identified in fallen stock, five cases were apparently healthy animals slaughtered for human consumption (Table 1).

-The individual age and breed were registered, and the prion protein genotype examined for all five scrapie cases (Table 2).
-All sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF141RQ) or 154 (AHQ).
+The individual age and breed were registered, and the prion protein genotype examined for all six scrapie cases (Table 2).
+Four sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF141RQ) or 154 (AHQ), whereas two sheep had the PrP genotype ARR/ARR.

-In total, 13,326 samples from sheep were received.
-Of these, 4 (0.03%) samples were unsuitable for examination.
+In total, 13,486 samples from sheep were received.
+Of these, 13 (0.09%) samples were unsuitable for examination.
 The numbers of animals examined within each category are presented in Table 1.
-The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.02% (0.0-0.13%), (95% confidence interval [CI]) (Figure 2), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.04% (0.0-0.10%), (95% CI) (Figure 3).
+The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.02% (0.0-0.12%), (95% confidence interval [CI]) (Figure 2), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.06% (0.0-0.13%), (95% CI) (Figure 3).

-For 101 (0.8%) samples (73 healthy slaughtered and 28 fallen stock), the flock of origin was not reported.
+For 135 (1.0%) samples (111 healthy slaughtered, 22fallen stock and one from the ante mortem control), the flock of origin was not reported.
 In the event of a positive sample from slaughtered animals, the flock identity could be traced using the carcass number.
-The remaining 13,225 samples were collected from carcasses originating in 5,374 different sheep flocks.
-The mean number of animals tested per flock was 2.4 (range 1-32), flocks eradicated due to scrapie are excluded.
-From 1,644 flocks more than two samples were tested.
-The samples were obtained throughout the year, with approximately 30% of the samples collected in September and October, which is the main slaughtering season for sheep in Norway.
+The remaining 13,352 samples were collected from carcasses originating in 5,596 different sheep flocks.
+The mean number of animals tested per flock was 2.3 (range 1-29), flocks eradicated due to scrapie are excluded.
+From 1,746 flocks more than two samples were tested.
+The samples were obtained throughout the year, with approximately 26% of the samples collected in September and October, which is the main slaughtering season for sheep in Norway.

-PrP genotyping was performed on 538 sheep randomly sampled from the healthy slaughtered population examined in Harstad.
+PrP genotyping was performed on 639 sheep randomly sampled from the healthy slaughtered population examined in Harstad.
 The PrP genotypes are grouped in accordance with the British National Scrapie Plan (NSP) (Table 3).